 While running late for a train one blustery morning, Chris took a shortcut through an ornamental garden, glanced at his watch, tripped, and fell into a particularly aggressive bush.
 Trapped in the prickles for at least a minute, Chris flailed around, tearing his trousers to shreds and giving him the appearance of a wild, crazy, and unkempt man – quite a novelty.
 Finally extricating himself from the shrub, Chris picked up his umbrella and ran headlong towards the now approaching train, only to arrive seconds too late as it pulled out of the station.
 “Oh bloody hell!” yelled Chris to the uncaring gods, and in a fit of pique, hurled his umbrella onto the platform.

-This is when things began to go wrong.
+This is when things really began to go wrong.
 A gust of wind half-opened the brolly and carried it through the ticket office, across the platform, and down into the back wheels of the departing train.
 Chris stood forlornly on the platform, watching the carriages trundle out of sight, with his umbrella now wedged in the brakes.
 Realising that he should probably mention this to someone, he knocked on the ticket office window.
 “Oh, hello,” he said to the man.
-“I think my umbrella is stuck in the wheels of your train.
-The one that’s just left and gone round the corner.
+“I think my umbrella’s stuck in the wheels of your train.
+The one that’s just gone round the corner.
 I can’t lie to you.
 You might want to check it out.”